24/7 Helpline

 There is much misconception around recovery from Heroin, particularly around the use of Methadone.

-Despite the urban legends and misinformation, Methadone remains the gold standard of treatment, those there other medications that can be used.
+Despite urban legends and misinformation, methadone remains the gold standard for treatment, although other medications can also be effective.

 In short, Methadone is a fully synthetic opioid.
 When used to treat heroin addiction the process is quite straightforward.

-A sufficient dose is given to slow down/stop withdrawals and then, in time, the dose is reduced until you no longer need it.
+A sufficient dose is provided to relieve or eliminate withdrawal symptoms, and then, gradually, the dose is decreased until it is no longer necessary.

 Forget what people may tell you.